 The Event: UFC 70: Nations Collide on April 21, 2007

 This MMA kick makes it to the number one spot for two reasons.
 First, when Gabriel Gonzaga beat recent PRIDE transfer Mirko Cro Cop it was one of the biggest upsets in MMA history.
 Second, just take a gander at this list.
-Cro Cop’s name is present three times previous to this one.
-He defines the high kick in MMA.
+Cro Cop’s name is present multiple times previous to this one.
+During his career he defined the high kick in MMA.
 Thus, to lose in such dramatic fashion by a head kick to a man not known for throwing them was absolutely amazing.

 Amazing enough to be named the greatest MMA kick in history, in fact.